gilbertozioma/Bincom-Training/README.md

 ## Session 3: GETTING STARTED WITH PHP
 **PHP (BASICS):**
-- Introduction PHP, configuring your environment, PHP basics, PHP Code Commenting, How to Create Output, Introduction to Variables, PHP Variable Types, PHP Constants.
+- Introduction to PHP, configuring your environment, PHP basics, PHP Code Commenting, How to Create Output, Introduction to Variables, PHP Variable Types, PHP Constants.

 **Assignment:**
 - Create a simple profile page about yourself (use constants and variables to store information about yourself and echo them out on the page).